-Organized chronologically by time period, the learning module is an introduction to the most significant or canonical texts in the history of British literature.
-Each lecture covers dominant literary themes of a certain period through major writers and their representative works.
-Along the way, the historical context that shaped the works we're reading will also be introduced.
+Organized chronologically by the time period, this learning module is an introduction to the most significant canonical texts in the history of British literature.
+Each lecture covers dominant literary tradition of a certain period through major writers and their representative works.
+Alongside, the historical context that shaped the works will also be introduced.
 This learning module is also planned as a continuation to "Introduction to Literary Studies" taught in the previous semester in terms of reinforcing students' understanding of literary devices and literary criticism as well as their capacity of creative thinking and writing.